-Walking the Intertidal Zone
+Walking Singapore’s Intertidal Zone at Changi Beach Park

 There’s so much to see here if you don’t mind getting your hands and feet wet (but please don’t take any animals home or touch them unless you know it’s safe).
 Let’s take a look at what I found on two recent visits.